surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/windows-powershell/ise/object-model/The-PowerShellTab-Object.md

 Supported in Windows PowerShell ISE 2.0 and later.

 The read-only property that gets the current prompt text.
-Note: the **Prompt** function can be overridden by the user'&trade;s profile.
+Note: the **prompt** function can be overridden by the user'&trade;s profile.
 If the result is other than a simple string, then this property returns nothing.